 Every visit begins and ends with an interactive safety quiz followed by a film in our immersive theatre.
 Results of the quiz can be shared with your school.

-We aim to have a 30 minuet lunch around noon.
+We aim to have a 30-minute lunch around noon.

-All visitors should bring your own food and drink provisions as we have no facilities on site.
+All visitors should bring their own food and drink provisions as we have no facilities on site.

 Booking and availability

 (Please note.
-Due to operational reasons we are only booking for groups of maximum of 30 learners, until further notice)
+Due to operational reasons, we are only booking for groups of a maximum of 40 learners, until further notice)

 Recommended year group for visits Year 5 and year 6

 Visits are available Monday, Tuesday, Thursday and Friday.

 Visit times for more than 20 children are 10:00 - 14:30, if you have other requirements, please phone or email us.

 Visits are FREE for Manchester schools, all you need to do is organise travel